-Many people who abuse oxycodone start out taking a prescribed amount — but as their body develops a tolerance to the drug, they need a higher dose to maintain the same relief or high.
+Many people who abuse Oxycodone start out by taking a prescribed amount — but as their body develops a tolerance to the drug, they need a higher dose to maintain the same relief or high.

-The transition from use to abuse to addiction can be a quick and dangerous road.
+The transition from use to abuse to addiction can be quick and dangerous.
 Oxycodone is a powerful drug and offers much-needed relief to many people struggling with painful or terminal conditions; as such, it can be hard to stay in control.

-Recognizing that someone has an addiction to oxycodone could help save their life.
-Not only is it an expensive and debilitating addiction, overdose from oxycodone is a very real — and potentially deadly — possibility.
+Recognizing that someone has an addiction to Oxycodone could help save their life.
+Not only is it an expensive and debilitating addiction, overdose from Oxycodone is a very real — and potentially deadly — possibility.

 Make a Call (855) 826-4464